farazdagi/zevm/README.md

 Getting closer to wrapping up the core functionality!

-One opcode (SELFDESTRUCT) and pre-compiles are the remaining pieces.
+Pre-compiles are the remaining piece.
-Once those land, we can run the official Ethereum test suite end-to-end.
+Once they land, we can run the official Ethereum test suite end-to-end.

 ## Quickstart